-Why is iron important
+Why is iron important for exercise?

 Iron is used by the body’s muscles to help produce energy.
 Iron is required for formation of hemoglobin (blood) and myoglobin (muscles) for oxygen transport around the body and muscles cells.
 Maintaining optimal iron levels may result in increased aerobic capacity and all-round performance.